SummaryRead the full fact sheet

 - band ligation of haemorrhoids- small bands are placed via a proctoscope to reduce the haemorrhoids

-- surgery as a last resort.
+- as a last resort.